dig-eg-gaz/hugo-site/content/how-to/digitization/ocr-instructions.md

 ### 1b.
 Install Tesseract

 #### Installation for OSX
 - Install [Homebrew](https://brew.sh/) (a "package manager") by pasting `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"` in the command line, pressing enter, and following the prompts.
 Then, install tesseract by running `brew install tesseract` in the terminal.
+You'll also want to add French language support: run `brew install tesseract-lang`.

 #### Installation for Windows
 - Download [this program](https://digi.bib.uni-mannheim.de/tesseract/tesseract-ocr-w64-setup-v5.0.0-alpha.20190708.exe) (compiled by generous folks at the University of Mannheim).
 Run it, which will install Tesseract-OCR, which will be listed under the start menu.
 Click on it, then click on Console, and a command line terminal will open.